sensu/sensu-docs/content/sensu-core/2.0/reference/checks.md

 number of reasons for this use case, but fundamentally, Sensu handles it the same.

-Checks are scheduled normally, but by specifying a [Proxy Request][10] in your check, entities that match certain definitions (their `entity_attributes`) cause the check to run for each one.
+Checks are normally scheduled, but by specifying the [proxy_requests attribute][10] in your check, entities that match certain definitions (their `entity_attributes`) cause the check to run for each one.
 The attributes supplied must normally match exactly as stated- no variables or directives have any special meaning, but you can still use [Sensu query expressions][11] to perform more complicated filtering on the available value, such as finding entities with particular subscriptions.

 ## New and improved checks